YuvalBahat/Confidence_From_Invariance/README.md

 }
 ```
 ----------
-# Usage:
+# General usage:
 The core transformations TensorFlow operators are implemented in file Transformations.py.
 These operators can be incorporated for both error detection and novelty detection, as described in the paper.
+Be sure to apply the transformations directly on the images, before applying any standartization or whitening processes (e.g. subtracting images' mean).
+If the classifier at hand requires such operations, apply them after applying the transformations operator.

+# Example - Error detection on a pre-trained CIFAR-10 classifier:
 We provide here an example usage of error detection on a pre-trained CIFAR-10 classifier.
 The classifier model code was modified from the [CIFAR-10 classifier by TensorFlow](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10).

 ## Detector training: